xwmx/nb/README.md

 [5] default_extension
     -----------------
-    The default extension to use for notes files.
+    The default extension to use for note files.
 Change to "org" for Emacs Org mode files, "rst" for reStructuredText, "txt" for plain text, or whatever you prefer.